matthewhall78/hello-world/resume.md

 	  hire a back-end developer, to build an API, back-end code, and database,
 	* Gained knowledge in the use of related DevOps pipeline tools and Scrum tools
 	* Built a product roadmap for the completion of a Carbon Credit Trading system
+	* Produced and currently maintain the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)

 ## Business Portfolio Manager, Business Analyst and Project Manager: